voxpupuli/puppetboard/README.md

     in the last report.
 Otherwise shows only 'some' string if there are resources with given status.
 Setting this to `False` gives performance benefits, especially in big Puppet environments (more than few hundreds of nodes).
     Defaults to `True`.
-- `DEV_LISTEN_HOST`: For use with dev.py for development.
-Default is localhost
-- `DEV_LISTEN_PORT`: For use with dev.py for development.
-Default is 5555

 ## Getting Help<a id="getting-help"></a>